 Routine Errors

-Like most systems, eScreening may generate a small set of errors that may be considered routine in the sense that they have minimal impact on the user and do not compromise the operational state of the system.
+Like most systems, IRDS may generate a small set of errors that may be considered routine in the sense that they have minimal impact on the user and do not compromise the operational state of the system.
 Most of the errors are transient in nature and only require the user to retry an operation.
 The following subsections describe these errors, their causes, and what, if any, response an operator needs to take.

-While the occasional occurrence of these errors may be routine, getting a large number of an individual error over a short period of time is an indication of a more serious problem.
+While the occasional occurrence of these errors may be routine, observing a large number of an individual error over a short period of time is an indication of a more serious problem.
 In that case the error needs to be treated as an exceptional condition.

 Security Errors

-Security errors in eScreening consist of authentication or authorization issues related to accounts.
-For example, if a staff user attempts to logon to eScreening with invalid credentials three contiguous times, the system will display an error message directing the user to see the clerk.
+Security errors in IRDS consist of authentication or authorization issues related to accounts.
+For example, if a staff user attempts to logon to IRDS with invalid credentials three contiguous times, the system will display an error message directing the user to contact the system administrator.

-Likewise, if a staff user is already authenticated but attempts an unauthorized action in VistA, the system will display an error message.
-This can occur if the user attempts an operating that requires querying VistA, such as setting up a Veteran for a screening or uploading Veteran assessment data after a screening.
-If enters an invalid access/verify code combination and eScreening cannot authenticate and authorize the user, eScreening will display a message indicating that the user seek assistance from the clerk.
+Likewise, if a staff user is already authenticated but attempts an unauthorized action in the application, the system will display an error message

 The following table displays the known security error types, descriptions, and resolutions: